Noe-Sanchez/ArduinoPOCs/README.md

 # ArduinoPOCs
-Several POCs for demonstrating different approaches to common situations while developing with Arduino UNO, Mega, NodeMCU and Raspberry PI
+Several POCs for demonstrating different approaches and topics on Arduino UNO, Mega, NodeMCU and Raspberry PI